course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## 1. Introduction
 ### 1.1 Problem Background and Research Motivation
 At the start of the academic year, many university students need temporary accomodation while they are arranging their documents and looking for permanent housing.
-Therefore, they often stay temporarily at AirBnB accomodations.
+Therefore, they often stay temporarily at AirBnB accommodations.
 In a recent study on the determinants of AirBnB listings' performance, Sainaghi et al. (2021) concludes that seasonality, and certain events can have a significant impact on the prices of listings.
 Hence, this project aims to investigate how the AirBnb market in various Western-European cities is related to the period of the start of the academic year.
-The research will focus on analyzing the relationships between the start of the academic year and the AirBnB prices, as well as the maximum nights and accomodation can be booked for.
-In addition, the effect of the type of host (ordinary vs proffessional) and type of accomodation (room vs apartment) on the abovementioned relationships will be investigated.
+The research will focus on analyzing the relationships between the start of the academic year and the AirBnB prices, as well as the maximum nights and accommodation can be booked for.
+In addition, the effect of the type of host (ordinary vs proffessional) and type of accommodation (room vs apartment) on the abovementioned relationships will be investigated.

 The research will be executed for five major student cities in three Western-European countries: Belgium (Antwerp, Brussels), Germany (Berlin), The Netherlands (Amsterdam, Rotterdam).